dfrankland/hyper-transparent-bg/README.md

-# HyperTerm Transparent Background Plugin
+# Hyper.app Transparent Background Plugin

-> An emulated transparent background for [HyperTerm](https://hyperterm.org/)!
+> An emulated transparent background for [Hyper.app](https://hyper.is/)!

 ## WAT HOW DOES IT WORK